How to Apply | FAQs | Grant-writing Advice | Apply

 - The filmmaker must produce the film within 18 months of the grant award.

-- Funds and services will not allocated immediately, but for specific services as needed.
+- Funds and services will not be allocated immediately, but for specific services as needed.

 - The filmmaker must allow Rooftop Films the right to screen the film within 12 months of the official world premiere, before theatrical or TV release and preferably before any New York screenings.